E.D. Butcher Chair of Bioengineering & CPRIT Scholar

 Email: Abigail.Fabiano@vanderbilt.edu

 Abby grew up in New Jersey, where she received her bachelor’s in Chemical Engineering at Rutgers University with a minor in Human Resource Management.
-She joined the King Lab in 2021, and is working on characterizing cancer cells in shear flow to further investigate cancer metastasis.
-Ultimately, Abby hopes to obtain a research career in industry.
-She enjoys running marathons and drinking excessive amounts of caffeine, as well as traveling to Nepal often to provide to communities and orphanages in need.
+She joined the King Lab in 2021 and had a successful PhD career publishing on her work regarding multiplex analysis of cancer and immune cell mechanotransduction and continues her work on mechanical resistance of cancer and in vivo understanding of prostate metastasis under differently cellular-based mechanical sensitivities.
+Abby looks forward to continuing a research career in industry but has even more excitement going on outside the lab.
+She enjoys running marathons and drinking excessive amounts of caffeine as well as traveling to Nepal often to provide to communities and orphanages in need.

 4th Year Ph.D.
 Student